Simple Anti-Aging Foods For Better Skin

 Plus, they are inexpensive and easy to find in any supermarket or drugstore!

-While green tea is the most popular herbal tea - there are several other varieties (like black tea) that are just as effective for healthy skin aging and more.
+While green tea is the most popular herbal tea, don't forget about the other varieties that are just as effective for healthy skin aging.

 Fight Free Radicals With Greens